Britannias or Sovereigns – Which Are The Best Buy?

 |1 troy ounce||0.2354 troy ounce|

 Britannia Gold Coins

 The Britannia was introduced in 1987 as an investment gold coin, which would compete with the Krugerrand and other modern bullion coins.
 The uncirculated coins are issued as one ounce coins and fractional sizes of half ounce, quarter ounce, tenth ounce.
 The 1oz coin is the most competitively priced coin as the fractional weights attract higher premiums.

 Britannia first appeared on coins in Britain over 2,000 years ago.
 The iconic Britannia with her trident, shield and helmet, symbolises the strength and power of Great Britain and is used to evoke patriotism.
 Britannia coins feature stunning designs which are an added benefit for the investor.

 Sovereign Gold Coins

 Introduced in 1817, the modern sovereign was issued as a circulation coin with the nominal value of one pound.
-Benedetto Pistrucci's classic engraving of St George and the Dragon featured on the reverse on the first sovereign and continues to appear on sovereigns today.
+Benedetto Pistrucci's classic engraving of St George and the Dragon featured on the reverse and continues to appear on sovereigns today.
 Other reverse designs include the shield, and special edition St George and the Dragon engravings by Timothy Noad and Paul Day.
 The obverse bears portraits of the various monarchs from the years when the coins were issued, combining investment bullion with numismatic interest.